 Why Scholarship Interview is Important?

 The Interview process usually determines and confirms your eligibility and suitability for a scholarship grant.
 The interviewer sees your genuine interest in the Subject you are seeking.
 Besides your academic enthusiasm for the subject the interviewer will also predict your possible contribution to the field.
-Hence going to the program interview chiseling your core-competence, i.e., thoroughly prepared in the subject will be highly beneficial.
+Hence going to the scholarship interview chiseling your core-competence, i.e., thoroughly prepared in the subject will be highly beneficial.

 During the Interview